bmpbos/sfle/input/demo_simple/input/demo_simple.rst

 	column join feature of the :ref:`merge_tables` script.
 We instead use the :ref:`transpose` script separately for demonstration purposes.

-The `SConscript`_ file includes all major elements of a `SflE`_ project: setup blocks defining constant values, inputs, outputs, and scripts, as well as several demonstration processing modules.
+The `demo_simple SConscript`_ file includes all major elements of a `SflE`_ project: setup blocks defining constant values, inputs, outputs, and scripts, as well as several demonstration processing modules.

 Imports
 ~~~~~~~